undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 # last.fm-last-played-tracks-rainmeter-skin
-Code for a Rainmeter skin that displays last 1, 2, 3, 4, 5, or 10 last scrobbled tracks.
+A Rainmeter skin that displays the last 1, 2, 3, 4, 5, or 10 last scrobbled tracks.
 This is a fork of "Last.fm Rainmeter Skin VERSION 2.0" (a.k.a.
 "Watcha listenin' 2") by Blaise.

 Credits:
 - [Blaise](https://www.deviantart.com/squadrmskin) for [Last.fm Rainmeter Skin VERSION 2.0](https://www.deviantart.com/squadrmskin/art/Last-fm-Rainmeter-Skin-VERSION-2-0-590438568).